Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: Evaluation

 \subsection{Translation quality evaluated on ADC waveforms}

-To quantitatively estimate the quality of the ADC waveform image translations, we calculate $\ell_1$ (mean absolute error) and $\ell_2$ (mean squared error) between the translated and ground truth images. \autoref{tab:metrics} summarizes the best-performing results, while the complete results for all HP settings can be found in Appendix \autoref*{supp_tab:metrics}.
+To quantitatively estimate the quality of the ADC waveform translations, we calculate $\ell_1$ (mean absolute error) and $\ell_2$ (mean squared error) between the translated and ground truth images. \autoref{tab:metrics} summarizes the best-performing results, while the complete results for all HP settings can be found in Appendix Table E1.

-\myhl{ Two samples from the \faketoreal translation in \autoref{fig:adc_grid_A2B} and another two from the \realtofake translation in \autoref*{fig:adc_grid_B2A} are presented for a qualitative comparison, which shows all algorithms manage to reproduce the key features of the target domain in the translations to some extent.
+Two samples from the \faketoreal translation in \autoref{fig:adc_grid_A2B} and another two from the \realtofake translation in \autoref{fig:adc_grid_B2A} are presented for a qualitative comparison, which shows all algorithms manage to reproduce the key features of the target domain in the translations to some extent.
 The features include more extended tracks and ``lobe'' structures at the track tips in the \faketoreal translation and compactified tracks and more abrupt track tips in the \realtofake translation (see~\autoref{subsec:data-preparation}).
 However, there are several noticeable defects in the translations, such as rugged track edges, large errors in the track center, missing ``lobes'' near track tips in \faketoreal translation, and incompletely reduced track edges in \realtofake translation.
-That said, all of the translation algorithms perform reasonably well in maintaining a strong consistency with the input images. }
+That said, all of the translation algorithms perform reasonably well in maintaining a strong consistency with the input images.